julelang/manual/src/compiler/compiler-optimizations.md

 Enables special optimizations for copy operations.\
 It reduces copying operations whenever possible.

-- Once proven safe, it reduces the cost of copying in foreach iterations.
+- Once proven safe, it reduces the cost of copying in range iterations.
 Having immutability is very effective to have this optimization.
 - Refers to data instead of copying when using lvalue in match statements.
 - Converts empty string comparisons to length-is-zero checking.
 - Avoids making literal wrapper for strings when strings compared with literals.